cainesap/ivacs2024/_pages/registration.md

 Other accommodation options are given on the [Visit Cambridge site](https://www.visitcambridge.org/place-categories/accommodation/)

-The **conference dinner** will be held at Robinson College in the evening of Tuesday 16th July, with 3 courses for 50 GBP per person (excluding drinks).
+The **conference dinner** will be held at Robinson College on the evening of Tuesday 16th July, with 3 courses for 50 GBP per person (excluding drinks).

 We would also like to gauge interest in **social events** (punting and a walking tour): there is no charge for this at present, but you can tick a box when you register so that we get an indication of the level of interest.

 If you have any questions please contact us.
 University of Cambridge staff/students feel free to get in touch about the options for payment.

-Otherwise please proceed to the [**registration site**](https://onlinesales.admin.cam.ac.uk/conferences-and-events/computer-science-and-technology/intervarietal-applied-corpus-studies-ivacs/the-11th-intervarietal-applied-corpus-studies-ivacs-biennial-conference-july-2024)
+Otherwise please proceed to the [registration site](https://onlinesales.admin.cam.ac.uk/conferences-and-events/computer-science-and-technology/intervarietal-applied-corpus-studies-ivacs/the-11th-intervarietal-applied-corpus-studies-ivacs-biennial-conference-july-2024)

 ## Presenter instructions